AI

 How many middle managers are championing AI to their teams?
 If this number is not growing, your resistance problem is not solved - it is just hidden.

 Build feedback loops for ongoing concerns.
-Survey data shows 33% of workers feel overwhelmed by AI changes.
-That feeling does not go away with one training session.
+Prosci identifies user proficiency as the single largest AI failure point at 38% - outpacing technical challenges, organizational issues, and data quality.
+That gap does not close with one training session.
 It needs continuous management.

 The mid-size companies that succeed with AI do one thing differently: they treat resistance as valuable signal about implementation gaps, not obstacles to overcome.
 When someone raises a concern, they investigate the underlying fear and address it directly.